LaVerne G. Saunders: World War II

 On 15 December 1939, Saunders was assigned to Hickham Field in the Territory of Hawaii, where he commanded the 23rd Bombardment Squadron and then the 11th Bombardment Group.
 His unit was caught on the ground in the attack on Pearl Harbor on 7 December 1941 and many of his aircraft were destroyed.
 Although he were able to launch patrols later in the day, they were unable to find the Japanese fleet.
 In August 1942, the 11th Bombardment Group was transferred to Espiritu Santo in the New Hebrides.
 On 29 July 1942, Saunders led nine of his Boeing B-17 Flying Fortress bombers in the first raid on Guadalcanal.

 It was his task to support the Guadalcanal campaign, reporting and attacking Japanese forces in the area.
 This involved 1,600 mi round trips.
 Conditions were extremely difficult; there were shortages of spare parts and fuel for the bombers.
-Refueling had be done with hand pumps and each B-17 required fifty drums of fuel per mission.
+Refueling had to be done with hand pumps and each B-17 required fifty drums of fuel per mission.
 He was unable to intercept the Tokyo Express, for his aircraft had to first make the 640 mi flight to Guadalcanal, by which time the Japanese ships were out of range.